Packing Densities of Delzant and Semitoric Polygons: Introduction

 All of the invariants that we will be concerned with in this paper are \emph{packing-type invariants}.
 These invariants ask how much of the volume of a given manifold can be filled with disjoint images of embedded balls satisfying certain conditions related to the integrable system structure, and in this situation in fact this is equivalent to asking how much of a given Delzant or semitoric polygon can be filled with disjoint triangles satisfying certain conditions.
-Such a packing of a Delzant polygon is shown in Figure~\ref{fig:delz-pack-example} and such a packing of a semitoric polygon is shown in Figure~\ref{fig:st-pack-example} (note that one of the triangles packed in the semitoric polygon is deformed by the ``cut'' present in the polygon).
-This relationship between the packing of the manifold and the packing of the polygon was proven for toric integrable systems by Pelayo~\cite{Pe2006} and for semitoric integrable systems by Figalli-Pelayo-Palmer~\cite{FiPaPe2016}, but until now these equivariant capacities were not explicitly computed in many cases.
+Such a~packing of a~Delzant polygon is shown in Figure~\ref{fig:delz-pack-example} and such a packing of a~semitoric polygon is shown in Figure~\ref{fig:st-pack-example} (note that one of the triangles packed in the semitoric polygon is deformed by the ``cut'' present in the polygon).
+This relationship between the packing of the manifold and the packing of the polygon was proven for toric integrable systems by Pelayo~\cite{Pe2006} and for semitoric integrable systems by Figalli--Pelayo--Palmer~\cite{FiPaPe2016}, but until now these equivariant capacities were not explicitly computed in many cases.
 In fact, we will actually spend most of the paper computing \emph{packing densities}, which are the maximal proportion of a polygon (or manifold) which can be filled by admissibly packed triangles (or equivariantly embedded balls).
-The capacities in question can be easily determined from the packing densities, and vice-versa, via Equations~\eqref{eqn:toric-cap-to-density} and~\eqref{eqn:semitoric-cap-to-density} given in Section~\ref{sec:capacities}.
+The capacities in question can be easily determined from the packing densities, and vice versa, via equations~\eqref{eqn:toric-cap-to-density} and~\eqref{eqn:semitoric-cap-to-density} given in Section~\ref{sec:capacities}.

-The works of Pelayo~\cite{Pe2006, Pe2007} and Pelayo-Schmidt~\cite{PeSc2008} were to our knowledge the first papers in this direction, exploring torus-equivariant packing-type invariants of toric integrable systems.
-Inspired by these works, Figalli-Palmer-Pelayo~\cite{FiPaPe2016} defined the general notion of equivariant capacities and presented an analogous construction of such a capacities for semitoric systems.
+The works of Pelayo~\cite{Pe2006, Pe2007} and Pelayo--Schmidt~\cite{PeSc2008} were to our knowledge the first papers in this direction, exploring torus-equivariant packing-type invariants of toric integrable systems.
+Inspired by these works, Figalli--Palmer--Pelayo~\cite{FiPaPe2016} defined the general notion of equivariant capacities and presented an analogous construction of such a capacity for semitoric systems.
 The present paper computes the toric packing invariants from~\cite{Pe2006, Pe2007, PeSc2008} and the semitoric packing invariants from~\cite{FiPaPe2016} in some new examples.
-In order to perform these computations, we recover a result of Pelayo-Schmidt~\cite{PeSc2008} about how to find maximal toric packings and generalize it to the semitoric case.
+In order to perform these computations, we recover a result of Pelayo--Schmidt~\cite{PeSc2008} about how to find maximal toric packings and generalize it to the semitoric case.